 In the following, the term "invention information" is meant to also cover its best possible approximation based upon the stage of the patent granting procedure during which the patent document is classified.
+The term "inventive thing" means any part of the invention information which is novel and unobvious in itself.

-The "invention information" in a patent document may contain several separately classifiable "inventive things" that could each be classified in a different classification place.
+The 'invention information' in a patent document may contain several separately classifiable "inventive things" that could each be classified in a different classification place.
 The general rule is that an "inventive thing" must be classified as a whole, and not by separate classification of its parts.
 The following subsections provide additional guidance for applying this general rule in particular situations:

 - (a) Each claim in a patent document potentially defines at least one "inventive thing." - (b) If a document discloses "inventive things" of more than one category of invention (e.g. method of manufacturing, article/product, process of using apparatus), the "inventive things" of all categories must be classified.
 An example is a novel and unobvious method for making a product (e.g., tyre) and a novel and unobvious apparatus for making this product.
-This may or may not result in classifying a patent document in more than one place, since a particular process and apparatus for making a product potentially could be classified in the same place or in different places. - (c) Every different "inventive thing" within a single category of invention must be classified as a whole into a classification place covering it. - (d) When a document discloses, within a single category of invention, multiple fully disclosed alternative variants of "inventive things" (e.g. alternative types of vehicle springs), each variant must be classified as a whole.
+This may or may not result in classifying a patent document in more than one place, since a particular process and apparatus for making a product potentially could be classified in the same place or in different places. - (c) Every different "inventive thing" within a single category of invention must be classified as a whole into a single classification place covering it. - (d) When a document discloses, within a single category of invention, multiple fully disclosed alternative variants of "inventive things" (e.g. alternative types of vehicle springs), each variant must be classified as a whole.

-For variants covered by general chemical formulae (e.g., Markush-type organic compound formulae), all variants that are "fully disclosed" within the meaning of paragraph - of the Guide to the IPC must be classified.
+For variants covered by general chemical formulae (e.g., Markush-type organic compound formulae), all variants that are "fully disclosed" within the meaning of paragraph 71 of the Guide to the IPC must be classified.
 This principle is also used when documents contain inventive things that are appropriate for both "function-oriented" (e.g., more general use) places and "application" places.